 A mature Echeveria with waxy leaves resembling a rose is a beautiful sight to behold.
 Although they originate from Mexico and Central America, these drought-tolerant plants can be grown from seeds in many parts of the world.
-Advanced and beginner gardening enthusiasts can grow their Echeveria plants from seeds by following the process outlined below.
+Advanced and beginner gardening enthusiasts can grow their Echeveria plants from seeds following the process outlined below.

 Preparing Seeds for Planting